Mold-Toxicity-How-to-Protect-Yourself-from-Mold-Exposure

 Mold Toxicity: 9 Steps to Protect Yourself from Mold Exposure

 Mold is a ubiquitous fungus that can be found almost anywhere on the planet, indoors and outdoors.
-In general, normal amounts of mold in the environment won’t put your health at risk.
+In general, normal amounts of mold in the environment won’t lead to mold toxicity.
 However, an overgrowth of mold in your house or place of work can negatively impact your health levels and cause a wide range of symptoms.

 If you’ve been experiencing any persistent symptoms like fatigue, brain fog, wheezing, itchy skin or nose stuffiness, you should definitely check for mold.
 You may be one of the many people unknowingly suffering from toxic mold.